Medical Negligence Solicitors

 Meet Jacqueline

-Head of Claims
+Head of Legal Services

-Jacqueline is our head of claims.
+Jacqueline is our head of legal services.

 She is a qualified solicitor and has practised as a specialist in personal injury cases.
 A recent addition to our team, Jacqueline has moved to a managerial and coaching role with us, where she is keen to continue the team's training and development to ensure every customer continues to get a first class service.